 #6 Vršič Pass – Drive Over Slovenia’s Highest Mountain Pass

-You’ll ascend the scenic Vršič Pass, the highest mountain pass in Slovenia at 1,611 meters (5,285 feet).
-This road, connecting Kranjska Gora with the Soča Valley, features 50 hairpin turns and offers breathtaking views of the Julian Alps.
+The winding road, connecting Kranjska Gora with the Soča Valley, features 50 hairpin turns and offers stunning views of the Julian Alps and a rich alpine flora.

 Built by Russian prisoners of war during World War I, the pass holds a significant historical legacy.
 A small Russian chapel stands as a memorial to those who died during its construction, adding a poignant element to the journey.